orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 1 (Intercept) 20.802384
     ## 2     sexMale  1.553512

-Here we estimated the historical popularity index using the `sex` variable using a simple linear regression.
-The slope for the categorical variable `sexMale` is 1.55, suggesting that historical figures who are men have, on average, an increase in their overall popularity index of 1.55 as long as all other variables are held constant.
+Here we estimated the historical popularity index using the `sex` as an explanatory variable.
+With all else held constant, when the figure is a woman (intercept), her historical popularity index is predicted to be, on average, 20.8.
+However, the coefficient for the categorical variable `sexMale` is 1.55, suggesting that historical figures who are men have, on average, an increase in their overall popularity index of 1.55 as long as all other variables are held constant.

 The linear model, based on the output, is: